SALT LAKE TOURIST & VISITOR CENTER

 ___ PARK CITY SKI RESORTS & DRIVING INSTRUCTIONS ___

-The Canyons is only 33 miles from the airport.
+The Canyons is now a part of Park City Mountain Resort and is only 33 miles from the airport.

 Deer Valley is only 39 miles from the airport.